Mikajel/automated-migrations/README.md

 This is a backup of my MySQL database migration script.

+Script runs all migration SQL scripts in order by name.
+Migrations that were already applied do NOT run.
+After migration runs, it is saved into 'migrations' table in the same DB.
+Migrations happen in TRANSACTIONS.
+If single migration fails, migrating does NOT continue.

 Assumptions:
 - ran by bash 4 or higher or bash 4 superset shell
 - selected database contains table named "migration" [id, name, datetime default=now()]